jaeha-choi/MapNotes/README.md

     - `venv` (or `virtualenv`): Python Virtual environment is recommended to prevent dependency conflicts.
       See [official document](https://docs.python.org/3/library/venv.html) for more information.
 - Packages in `requirements.txt`
+- setup.sh (to configure the secrets/env variables if testing locally)

 ## Quickstart